FIT4003-Group28/StaticAnalysisForReactNative/ios_app_collection/README.md

 # Software Requirements (As Tested):
-Python: 3.8.6
+python: 3.8.6\
 node: 16.14.2

 # How To Run
 Firstly, enter the email and password for the iTunes account that will be used to download the apps in ios_app_download.py.
 Ensure you have access to a device using this account as a 2FA code may be needed.

-For bundle ids collection, iOS app download and filtering of React Native apps, a superscript can be run as such: sh ios_app_collection_superscript.sh
+For bundle ids collection, iOS app download and filtering of React Native apps, a superscript can be run as such:\
+sh ios_app_collection_superscript.sh

 Note: The above handles the installation of required packages.